Thiago-Rangel45/HIOpenDataAnalysis/README.md

 # HiForestProducerTool

-This repository hosts a collection of simple examples that use CMSSW EDAnalyzers to extract Trigger information and produce a ROOT file called **HiForest** from the CMS public heavy-ion data collected in 2010.
+This repository hosts a collection of simple examples that use CMSSW EDAnalyzers to extract Trigger information and produce a ROOT file from the CMS public heavy-ion data collected in 2010.
 Here you will find instructions on how to run these codes and reproduce the analysis of the dimuon spectrum.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10606131.svg)](https://doi.org/10.5281/zenodo.10606131)